manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

     You can close the terminal window.
 Running scripts are applicable for Linux and UNIX operating systems only.

 1. Return to the Execute Configuration Scripts window and click **OK** to continue.
-The installer proceeds with creating the database as per your configuration.
+The installer proceeds with creating the database according to your configuration.

     On completion, the installer displays the Finish window